LLC Taxes

 Each LLC member (owner) needs to fill out Form 1040 (an individual income tax return) and the relevant schedule attachment:

-• Schedule C: This is the form for reporting income specifically from your business.
+• Schedule C: This form is used to report business income specifically from your LLC

-• Schedule SE: This is the form for filing and paying self-employment taxes.
+• Schedule SE: This is the form for filing and paying self-employment taxes

-• Schedule E: This is the form for reporting income from rental properties and other investments.
+• Schedule E: This is the form for reporting income from rental properties and other investments

 In addition to Form 1040, LLCs taxed as partnerships also must file the following:

-• Form 1041: This is the form that includes the reporting of a beneficiary’s share of income, deductions, credits, etc.
+• Form 1041: This is the form that includes the reporting of a beneficiary’s share of income, deductions, credits, etc

 Tax laws are complex and evolve over time.
 When you form an LLC, consult a tax professional to help you decide which tax structure will work best for you and your business.